SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 ## 5. Build and Deploy Application to SAP Cloud Platform

-1. We are now ready to build the project furnitureshop and deploy it to Cloud Foundry.
+We are now ready to build the project furnitureshop and deploy it to Cloud Foundry.

-1. Right-click your project and click _Build and choose Build CDS_.
+1. Right-click your project and select _Build_. then choose _Build CDS_.
 1. Confirm that the Build CDS has completed successfully.
-1. Right-click your project and click _Build and Choose Build_.
+1. Right-click your project and click _Build_ and then select _Build_.
+This options takes the compiled CDS data model and creates a `.mta` file

     ![Build Project](images/Exercise2_17_build.JPG)

-1. Confirm that the build has completed successfully.
+1. Confirm that a `.mtar` file has been created under the newly created `mta_archives` folder.
-1. The result of the build should be a new folder in your project for the MTA archives (`mta_archives`).
-1. Expand the mar_archives folder and the folder for your project and then right-click the furnitureshop0.0.1.mtar and click _Deploy-Deploy to SAP Cloud Platform_.
+1. Expand the `mta_archives` folder and right-click the `furnitureshop0.0.1.mtar` file.
+Select _Deploy_ -> _Deploy to SAP Cloud Platform_.

     ![Deploy mtar](images/Exercise2_18_deploy_mtar.JPG)

-1. You may get a popup to enter your credentials, please enter your id/password then In the _Deploy to SAP Cloud Platform_ dialog, enter:
+1. You may get a popup asking you to enter your credentials, please enter your id/password, then in the _Deploy to SAP Cloud Platform_ dialog, enter:

     - Cloud Foundry API Endpoint: `https://api.cf.eu10.hana.ondemand.com`
     - Organization: `TechEd2018_OPP363`